sec-bit/mle-pcs/coding-theory/Entropy Function and Code Bounds.md

 To navigate this landscape, an important mathematical instrument is required: the **q-ary entropy function**, $H_q(x)$.
 This function provides the essential language for describing the combinatorial geometry of code spaces.
 It is deeply connected to the concept of a Hamming ball's volume, which represents the number of possible corrupted versions of a given codeword.
 By understanding the entropy function, we can formulate sharp bounds on the achievable pairs of $(R,\delta)$.

 First, we will conduct a deep dive into the q-ary entropy function, defining it formally and exploring its connection to the volume of Hamming balls.
-Second, we will chart the limits of what is possible and impossible in code design by examining four foundational bounds: the Asymptotic Hamming Bound, the Gilbert-Varshamov Bound, the Singleton Bound, and the Plotkin Bound.
+Second, we will chart the limits of what is possible and impossible in code design by examining four foundational bounds: the _Asymptotic Hamming Bound_, the _Gilbert-Varshamov Bound_, the _Singleton Bound_, and the _Plotkin Bound_.
 These bounds collectively define the achievable region for code parameters.
 Finally, for the readers seeking complete mathematical rigor, a detailed appendix provides the full, step-by-step derivations of the key propositions and theorems discussed.

----

 ## The q-ary Entropy Function